 In 2014, a real estate development project, Capitol Crossing, began the building of the 7-acres area behind the Casa and the Church.
 In 2017, the Rectory and the old School Annex were demolished.
-A new and expanded structure, with additional space for Casa Italiana, an outdoor piazza, and parking spaces, is projected to be completed by 2021.
+A new and expanded structure, with additional space for Casa Italiana, the rectory, an outdoor piazza, and parking spaces, was completed in 2020.

 On June 6, 2017, anticipating the expansion and renewal of Casa Italiana, Fr.
 Ezio Marchetto led the establishment of separate non-profit organization, the Casa Italiana Sociocultural Center (CISC), Inc..
 The formal establishment of this separate entity opened a new chapter in the history of Casa Italiana.
 As stated in its article of incorporation, the mission of CISC Is "to promote, preserve and care for programs and cultural activities of the Italian-American community and present the best of Italian culture to the larger society through educational, historical and cultural Italian programs."